ghoste9624/anonybash/README.md

 ⚠️ ONLY USE THIS COMMAND IF YOU HAVE YOUR ``anonybash/anon.sh`` MOTD INSTALLED.

-NOTE: If you use this command without anonybash motd installed you will get an error in ``usr/etc/profile`` since you just removed the bottom last line ``fi``
+NOTE: If you use this command without anonybash motd installed you will get an error in ``usr/etc/profile`` since you just removed the bottom line ``fi``
 ```
 cd ~
 rm -rf anonybash